 Select Monitoring in the Dashboard.
 There is a Play button to start image acquisition and a Stop button to end it.
 Press the Play button.
 [1].

 *To be supplied by authors SCREEN: Authors: Please provide video of the screen of the user interface to demonstrate these steps.
 Include enough recording after the play button is pushed to show representative activity on the monitor.
-Upload the file to your project site.
+Upload the file to your project site. @Jörn: please upload to the Nextcloud

 At the bioreactor, begin inoculation of the culture.
-[1] The camera will capture video of the cells and automatically identify them for analysis until data acquisition is ended by pushing the Stop button.
+[1] The camera will capture video of the cells and automatically identify them for analysis until image acquisition is ended by pushing the Stop button.
 [2]

 Talent starting inoculation

 LAB MEDIA: Authors: Please provide a sequence of still images, each a separate file, taken over the course of an experiment with S. cerevisiae.
 Be sure to indicate in the file name for each the time (rounded to an hour or half-hour) after the start of the experiment.
 Upload the file to your project site.
 Video editor: Please display these files to emphasize they were taken over time.
-Label each image with the time associated with it, which should be in the file name.
+Label each image with the time associated with it, which should be in the file name. @Jörn: please upload to the Nextcloud

 Results: Cumulative Single-cell Size Distribution of S. Cerevisiae